datafibers/simple_stream/df_stream_kafka/README.md

 Hopping window functions hop forward in time by a fixed period.
 It may be easy to think of them as Tumbling windows that can overlap, so events can belong to more than one Hopping window result set.
 To make a Hopping window the same as a Tumbling window, specify the hop size to be the same as the window size.
 ![](https://docs.microsoft.com/en-us/azure/stream-analytics/media/stream-analytics-window-functions/stream-analytics-window-functions-hopping-intro.png)
 ## Sliding window
 Sliding window functions, unlike Tumbling or Hopping windows, produce an output only when an event occurs.
-Every window will have at least one event and the window continuously moves forward by an € (epsilon).
+Every window will have at least one event and the window continuously moves forward along with data record timestamps.
 Like hopping windows, events can belong to more than one sliding window.
 ![](https://docs.microsoft.com/en-us/azure/stream-analytics/media/stream-analytics-window-functions/stream-analytics-window-functions-sliding-intro.png)

 ## Session window